Small Soldiers

-Small Soldiers is a 1998 American action comedy film directed by Joe Dante.
-It stars Kirsten Dunst and Gregory Smith, along with the voices of Frank Langella and Tommy Lee Jones.
-It depicts two factions of toys which turn sentient after being programmed with a military microprocessor, putting two families in danger when one faction ultimately turns lethal.
+Small Soldiers is a 1998 American action comedy film directed by Joe Dante, written by Gavin Scott, Adam Rifkin, Ted Elliott, and Terry Rossio, and starring Kirsten Dunst, Gregory Smith, Jay Mohr, Phil Hartman, Kevin Dunn, Denis Leary, and the voices of Frank Langella and Tommy Lee Jones.
+It depicts two factions of toys which develop independent personalities after mistakenly being installed with advanced military-level technology in turn putting two families in danger when one faction turns lethal while targeting the other faction.

-Released on July 10, 1998, in the United States, the film received mixed reviews and grossed $87.5 million on a $40 million budget.
-Small Soldiers marks the last on-screen film role of Phil Hartman, who was murdered two months before the film's American premiere, and is dedicated in his memory.
-It was also the final film role of Clint Walker.
+The film was theatrically released on July 10, 1998, by DreamWorks Pictures.
+It received mixed reviews from critics and grossed $72 million against a $40 million budget.
+Small Soldiers marks the last on-screen film role of Phil Hartman, who was murdered two months before the film's premiere; the film is dedicated to his memory.
+It was also Clint Walker's final film role, prior to his retirement from acting in 1998 and death in 2018.